 Common symptoms affect cognitive functions such as day-to-day memory, concentrating, organisation, language skills, orientation and special awareness.

-Mood changes are a common symptom of dementia too and sufferers may feel frustration, irritability, anxiety and can become easily upset.
+Mood changes are a common symptom of dementia.
+Sufferers may feel frustration, irritability, anxiety, and can become easily upset.
 Hallucination and delusions can also become evident.

 Unfortunately the symptoms of dementia are progressive and become worse as time goes by.

-It’s common of dementia sufferers to ask repetitive questions and become agitated and restless.
+It’s common of neurocognitive disorder sufferers to ask repetitive questions and become agitated and restless.
 In the later stages of dementia physical symptoms such as muscle weakness or weight loss begin to manifest.